 According to the journal Critical Reviews in Food Science and Nutrition, avocados provide healthy fats, omega-3 fatty acids and fiber.
 Fiber aids in digestion, helps reduce the risk of heart disease and type 2 diabetes and aids in weight loss.

 Mild-tasting baby spinach may be low in calories, but it's full of nutrients like vitamin A, vitamin K and folate.
 Add hemp seeds, but not just for their satisfying nutty flavor: Hemp seeds are a healthy addition thanks to omega-3 fatty acids, protein and essential minerals.
-If you want to make this healthy green smoothie sweet, add a package or two of stevia.
+If you want to make this healthy green smoothie sweet, add a pack of stevia.

 Get the Vegan Hint-of-Sweet Avocado Shake recipe and nutrition info here.